Danish tax when working abroad - Opportunity for tax exemption

 • Other documentation (e.g. airline tickets, bank statements, etc.)

-What can we help you with?
+How can we help you?

 • Assessing whether you can get full, half or no relief

-• Professional advice on your situation.
+• Providing professional advice for your situation.

 https://ll33a.dk/udlandsophold/